Rep. Nearman defends his opening Oregon Capitol door to protesters

 Facing actions

-Nearman is under criminal investigation by Oregon State Police, who have arrested five people in connection with the disruption.
+Nearman is under criminal investigation by the Oregon State Police, which has arrested five people in connection with the disruption.
 The breach did not stop lawmakers from completing their work in the one-day session.

 Any criminal charges would likely be decided by the Marion County district attorney.
 Potential charges could include "official misconduct," which covers a variety of offenses.

-Kotek did take three actions on Monday against Nearman, who was seated for his fourth term along with the 59 other representatives.
-Nearman acquiesced in one of them.
+Kotek did take three actions against Nearman, who was seated for his fourth term on Monday along with the 59 other representatives.

 She stripped him of his two committee assignments, depriving him of any ability to influence legislation beyond voting on bills in the full House.
 She fined him $2,000 for the cost of damage to the door.
 She also joined other members to file a complaint against Nearman with the Legislative Equity Office, which could trigger an investigation by the House Committee on Conduct, which has an equal number of members from both parties.